The Mamluks conquer northern India

 Moving on to the Khalji Dynasty

-When the Slave Dynasty ended in civil war in 1290, the Khalji Dynasty took over.
-They pushed the Mongols out of India with several big victories.
+When the Slave Dynasty ended in civil war in 1290, the Khalji Dynasty took over: a new line of rulers.
+The Khaljis pushed the Mongols out of India with several big victories.
 This was the time of the greatest power of the Delhi Sultanate, when the Sultans in Delhi could reach even the most southern part of India, at least some of the time.
 In 1311, a successful plundering invasion captured the Pandya king, Sundara Pandyan, and destroyed several Hindu temples.
 The Pandyas had to pay huge amounts of gold and pearls to get their king back.

 And now the Tughluq Dynasty

-Under the Tughluq Dynasty, however, beginning about 1325, the Delhi Sultans began to weaken.
-There were a lot of rebellions and civil wars – possibly the bubonic plague played a part, together with the collapse of the Mongol Empire – and by 1351 southern India regained its independence as a Hindu state under the Vijayanagara Empire.
+Under new rulers we call the Tughluq Dynasty, however, beginning about 1325, the Delhi Sultans began to weaken.
+There were a lot of rebellions and civil wars – possibly the bubonic plague played a part, together with the collapse of the Mongol Empire.
+So by 1351, southern India regained its independence as a Hindu state under the Vijayanagara Empire.
 The Deccan, or central India, also broke away and became independent, although as an Islamic state.

 When the bubonic plague was over, the Mongol khan Timur tried to recreate the Mongol Empire.
 In 1398, he sacked Delhi – he wrecked it – which pretty much ended the power of the Delhi Sultanate.
 But his empire paved the way for the Mughal Empire that came after it.